 With our visit in early May, apple blossoms were just popping from trees on the grounds and daffodils smiled brightly in greeting around the home's front entry.
-Smiling even more brightly, owner Belinda McElroy, made us welcome from the very first moment.
+Smiling even more brightly, owner Belinda McElroy, made us most welcome from the first hello.

-Giving a short history of the house and a quick tour, we somehow felt transported to Elizabeth Swales' home some 170 years earlier.
-Filled with antiques, it's not hard to imagine ourselves back in the mid-1800's.
+Giving a short history of the house and a quick tour, we somehow felt transported some 170 year earlier to Elizabeth Swales' home.
+Filled with antiques, it wasn't hard to imagine ourselves back in the mid-1800's.

 Most notable in the home's history is the rumored connection to the Underground Railroad.
 Recently named a local "Legend and Lore" Historical Site, the home's 6 acre grounds back up to Maxwell Creek and Maxwell Bay where small schooners sailed in to trade wheat for flour milled at Preston's Grist Mill originally built in 1794, and then rebuilt after being washed away in 1812.

 Two comfortable sitting rooms in the main house feature bright windows, comfy chairs and a tv available for all guests, and the dining room (used to be called the "keeping room") can be found on the bottom level.